-children can abuse other children (often referred to as peer on peer abuse).
-And that it can happen both inside and outside of school or college and online.
+Children can abuse other children (often referred to as peer on peer abuse).
+This can happen both inside and outside of school or college and online.
 It is important that all staff recognise the indicators and signs of peer on peer abuse and know how to identify it and respond to reports.
+Signs could include: